bolwerk-b/MechaCar_Statistical_Analysis/README.md

 First the Suspicion Coil csv was converted into a dataframe and then created two subset tables with it: Total Summary and Lot Summary.
 ![deliv 2 summary](deliv-2-mean-med-var.png)

 The Total Summary table is looking at PSI statistics across all lots while the Lot Summary shows statistcs of each lot (seen below).
-As seen, Lot 1 and 2, are very similar while Lot 3 has a smaller mean with a bigger variance and standar deviation (SD).
+Lot 1 and 2 are very similar while Lot 3 has a smaller mean with a bigger variance and standard deviation (SD).
 ![Deliv 2 lot summary](deliv-2-lot-summary.png)

 ## T-Tests on Suspension Coils
 ### Based on the analysis above, the major impacts on MPG are car weight, spoiler angle, and AWD capability.
 ![Del 3 ttest](deliv-3-ttest.png)

-The P-values from single T-Test on PSI values (compared to the standard of 1500 PSI) for suspicion coils were:-
+The P-values from single T-Test on PSI values (compared to the standard of 1500 PSI) for suspicion coils were:

 All PSI= 0.06028 Lot 1 PSI= 1 Lot 2 PSI= 0.6072 Lot 3 PSI= 0.04168 Assuming that the significant value should be below p = 0.05 (which is standard), then only Lot 3 is significantly different.
 All other lots perform the same (or are not significantly different) to the standard 1500 PSI.
 This, combined with the lower mean of Lot 3 and high variance, could indicate that Lot 3 is under-performing.
 ![Del 3 ttest each lot](deliv-3-ttest-lots.png)

 ## Study Design: MechaCar vs Competition
 As we have seen in commercials during the holiday season and Superbowl, there are many things a consume/driver would look for purchasing a new car.
-A few examples are city or highway fuel efficiency, horse power, maintenance cost, or safety rating (BIG in famil sized cars).
+A few examples are city or highway fuel efficiency, horse power, maintenance cost, or safety rating (BIG in family sized cars).

 Testable metrics would include:

 What metric or metrics are you going to test?

     - Safety-rating, and highway fuel-efficiency as two major items that cunsumers are most interested in currently.

 What is the null hypothesis or alternative hypothesis?

     -The null hypothesis is that the mean of the safety rating is zero.
 The alternative hypothesis is that the mean of the safety rating is not zero.
 	-Additionally a null hypothesis is a horsepower rating of zero.
 The alternative hypothesis is that the mean of the horsepower rating is not zero.

 What statistical test would you use to test the hypothesis?
 And why?

     - A multiple linear regression statical summary would show how the variables impact safety ratings and horsepower ratings for MechaCar and any other competitor automotive companies.

 What data is needed to run the statistical test?

     -A random sample of n > 30 for MechaCar and their competitor, would need to be collected including the safety ratings, highway fuel efficiency, and horsepower plus running the data through RStudio.